wirtnetwork/docs/docs/server.md

 ## Setup

-To install WireGuard® onto your server we recommend the [official documentation](https://www.wireguard.com/install/).
+To install WireGuard onto your server we recommend the [official documentation](https://www.wireguard.com/install/).

-Also make sure that the port you choose for WireGuard® is not blocked by your Firewall!.
+Also make sure that the port you choose for WireGuard is not blocked by your Firewall!.

 ### Configuring the server

-After you have it installed WireGuard® you can place the configuration file that you have created with **Wirt** into `/etc/wireguard` on your server.
+After you have it installed WireGuard you can place the configuration file that you have created with **Wirt** into `/etc/wireguard` on your server.

 If your server uses [systemd](https://systemd.io/) simply run `systemctl enable wg-quick@server` (server corresponds to `server.conf`, if you rename the file, you need to reflect this in the command as well).
 Your server is now successfully set up.